Introduction: O-R-A RGB Led Matrix Wall Clock and More **updated Jul 2019**

 Get API key registering for free to Open Weather Map

-Install now OWM Python wrapper (thanks to CSPARPAGithub user)
+Install now OWM Python wrapper for PYthon 2.7 (thanks to CSPARPAGithub user)

 Get Google Calendar credential following instructions at Google calendar API